joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-22-pass-cranberry-sauce.md

 or, writing $\gamma_\text{b}/\gamma_\text{f}$ as $\phi,$

 $$ \boxed{L(x) = \frac{1 - \phi^{x-2}}{1-\phi^{N-2}}\cdot \frac{1 - 1/\phi}{1-1/\phi^{N-1}} + \frac{1 - 1/\phi^{N-x}}{1-1/\phi^{N-2}}\cdot \frac{1 - \phi}{1-\phi^{N-1}}} $$

+this is a monstrous expression, but with a little bit of algebra, it simplifies nicely.

 ### Cases and graphs